lifeinfo/proteomeExpert/help/ProteomeExpert-Statistics.md

 ## Tutorial

 1. The data analyzed in this part should have been uploaded in Data Console part.
-2. Select your interesting column name, it's usually tissue/disease type.
+2. Select your interesting column name, it is usually tissue/disease type.
 Here we choose **TissueType**.
 3. Click on the four statistic methods: `t test`, `Volcano Plot`, `Violin Plot` and `Radar Map`
 4. Click on `Submit`.
 5. Click on `t-test` and set t-test parameters on the right side as following: